Georgian-86/Dev-Create/README.md

 2. Enter your symptoms and health information
 3. Review the AI-generated predictions
 4. Share results with your healthcare provider if needed

-### Sharing Records

-1. Navigate to the record you want to share
-2. Click "Share Record"
-3. Enter the recipient's details or select from your healthcare providers
-4. Set permissions and expiration date

 ## 🙏 Acknowledgments